Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 2. Structural Integrity: Make sure the roof can hold the load.
 Get a licensed pro to do this.
 Soil and pots are heavy to begin with and will get heavier as the plants grow.
 If you’ve ever tried to move a pot full of wet soil, you know how much weight water can add.

 3. Access: How are you going to get your materials and supplies in and out?
 If you live in an apartment, make sure you are allowed to use the elevator.
-Some municipalities require multiple access/exits and possibly exit lighting, fire alarms and emergency lighting.
+Some municipalities require multiple access/exits and possibly exit lighting, fire alarms, and emergency lighting.

 4. Water: Will you be able to run a hose out to the roof?
 Watering cans can become a nuisance and containers require a lot of water.
 Consider installing a rain barrel and drip irrigation.

 5. Sun Exposure: Are you shaded by nearby buildings or the terrace above you?
-Even full sun can be a problem, when plants are sweltering on top of concrete.
+Even full sun can be a problem when plants are sweltering on top of concrete.

 6. Heat: Besides the sun beating down on the roof, there is ambient heat reflected from the roof surface, surrounding buildings, street cars and metal exhaust and utility structures.
 You will probably want to provide some sort of shade, if not for the plants, then for yourself.